hmrc/common-transit-convention-traders-postman/README.md

 In order to run the Collections

 1. Make sure you select the Environment Variable and this is set to CTC_Local.
-2. Go to the Collection pane, select and run the collection 01_CTC API Testing Local.This must run all the tests for the selected collection and give you the Pass and Fail Results.
+2. Go to the Collection pane, select and run the collection 01_CTC API Testing Local.
+This must run all the tests for the selected collection and give you the Pass and Fail Results.

 ### Generate Bearer Token using Postman Collection (Alternate way to create Bearer token for internal users only)

 1. If you want to create the bearer token using the Postman scripts, make sure you have added your Client credentials and eori in the Environment variable setting.
 2. To generate the token,click on the collection 02_Bearer_Token_CTC_API.
 Hover over the collection and Click on the arrow.
 Select the folder "Auth_With_Enrolment_ET" from the list to create the token for External Test.
 3. Hit the Run button and 02_Bearer_Token_CTC_API button again.
-4. This should have created the bearer token you need for the API tests.Re-run the test if any of the step fails.Click on the environment varaible and see if access_token is populated with value.
+4. This should have created the bearer token you need for the API tests.
+Re-run the test if any of the step fails.
+Click on the environment varaible and see if access_token is populated with value.
 5. You can now run the collections for CTC API Testing.

 ### Collections